Academic Advising and Academic Support Services

 While it is integral to Le Moyne’s mission for faculty and administrators to encourage students to seek their assistance, sometimes students are at a crossroads and need additional, immediate or more intensive support for their well-being and academic success.
 Students can also experience unexpected extenuating circumstances during their time at Le Moyne that will affect their academic performance and their lives while at college.
 For that reason, Le Moyne has established the Early Alert Sytem Exchange (EASE), a confidential early intervention and referral process that provides avenues for professors, administrators, and staff with the means to identify students in need of additional support.
 These students may exhibit risk factors that may limit their ability to be successful at Le Moyne.
 Such factors may include academic challenges, major life events causing overwhelming stress, unmet emotional or medical needs, or lack of a support structure.
 In addition, EASE also identifies students with multiple academic deficiencies at mid-term and those who are not following required academic probation guidelines.
 The EASE process is led by the Assistant Dean for Student Development and the Assistant Dean for Academic Advising and Support.

 Tutoring at Le Moyne

-Le Moyne students are encouraged to take advantage of the free services coordinated by the Office for Academic Advising and Support.
+Le Moyne students are encouraged to take advantage of the free services coordinated by the Student Success Center.
 The office provides tutoring, study groups, individual consultations and workshops for all students seeking to improve their academic performance and achieve excellence.
 Individual and group support is also available to students interested in strengthening their learning strategies (e.g., time management, note-taking and test prep strategies).
 Students are welcome to set up individual appointments with a member of the advising staff to learn more.